xericguzman/what-if/README.md

 | 6 |	Neptune |	1.23 |

 So, for example, if Julio weighs 128 lbs. on earth, then he would weigh just under 50 lbs. on Mars, since Mars' gravity is 0.39 times earth's gravity.
 (128 * 0.39 is 49.92).

+## `fizzbuzz.js`

+This is a classic interview question.
+Write a program that asks the user for a number.
+If the number is divisible by 3, the program logs "fizz".
+If the number is divisible by 5, log "buzz".
+If the number is divisible by 3 and 5, log "fizzbuzz".

+##